Gravity and Antigravity

 Another difference is that the presence of matter can modify or shield electric and magnetic forces and electromagnetic radiation, whereas no weakening of gravity has allegedly been measured by placing matter between two bodies, and it is assumed that this is true whatever the thickness of the matter in question.
 However, some experiments have found evidence that can be interpreted in terms of either gravitational shielding or of deviations from the inverse-square law.

-A similar gravity anomaly was measured using a two-pendula system during the line-up of Earth-Sun-Jupiter-Saturn in May 2001.5 During the total solar eclipse in 1997, a Chinese team performed measurements with a high-precision gravimeter.
-However, in contrast to the Allais effect, they detected a decrease in the earth’s gravity.
-Moreover, the effect occurred immediately before and after the eclipse but not at its height.6 In the course of observations conducted since 1987, Shu-wen Zhou and his collaborators have confirmed the occurrence of an anomalous force of horizontal oscillation when the sun, moon, and earth are aligned, and have shown that it affects the pattern of grain sequence in crystals, the spectral wavelengths of atoms and molecules, and the rate of atomic clocks.7
+A similar anomaly was measured using a two-pendulum system during the line-up (syzygy) of Earth-Sun-Jupiter-Saturn in May 2001.7 During the total solar eclipse in 1997, a Chinese team performed measurements with a high-precision gravimeter.
+However, in contrast to Allais, they detected a decrease in the earth’s gravity.
+Moreover, the effect occurred immediately before and after the eclipse but not at its height.8 In the course of observations conducted since 1987, Shu-wen Zhou and his collaborators have confirmed the occurrence of an anomalous force of horizontal oscillation when the sun, moon and earth are aligned, and have shown that it affects the pattern of grain sequence in crystals, the spectral wavelengths of atoms and molecules, and the rate of atomic clocks.9

 Various conventional explanations have been put forward to account for gravity anomalies during eclipses, such as instrument errors, gravity effects of denser air due to cooling of the upper atmosphere, seismic disturbances caused by sightseers moving into and out of a place where an eclipse is visible, and tilting of the ground due to cooling.
-Physicist Chris Duif has argued that none of them are convincing.
-He believes that gravitational shielding, too, cannot explain the results, as it would be far too weak (if it exists at all).
-Independent researcher Thomas Goodey is planning a series of rigorous eclipse experiments over the next few years in the hope of shedding more light on the matter.8
+Physicist Chris Duif argues that none of them are convincing.
+Another interpretation is that anomalies during solar eclipses are due to the sun’s gravity being shielded by the moon, resulting in a slight increase in terrestrial gravity.
+Duif believes that gravitational shielding, too, cannot explain the observations, as it would be far too weak (if it exists at all).14

-Possible evidence of gravity shielding is provided by experiments reported by Evgeny Podkletnov and his coworkers in 1992 and 1995.
-When a ceramic superconductor was magnetically levitated and rotated at high speed in the presence of an external magnetic field, objects placed above the rotating disc changed weight.* Weight reductions of 0.3 to 0.5% were obtained, and when the rotation speed was slowly reduced from 5000 revolutions per minute to 3500, a maximum weight loss of about 2% was achieved for about 30 seconds.9 5% weight reductions have been recorded, though not with the same repeatability.
+Possible evidence of gravity shielding is provided by experiments reported by Evgeny Podkletnov and his coworkers in the 1990s.
+When a ceramic superconductor was magnetically levitated and rotated at high speed in the presence of an external magnetic field, objects placed above the rotating disc changed weight.* Weight reductions of 0.3 to 0.5% were obtained, and when the rotation speed was slowly reduced from 5000 revolutions per minute to 3500, a maximum weight loss of about 2% was achieved for about 30 seconds.17 5% weight reductions have been recorded, though not with the same repeatability.

 *The weight of a body is equal to its mass multiplied by gravitational acceleration (W = mg).
 Strictly speaking, an object with a mass of 1 kg weighs 9.8 newtons on earth.
 However, weights are commonly given in kilograms, with the gravitational acceleration of 9.8 m/s² at the earth’s surface being taken for granted.
 If the force of gravity acting on a body is reduced, its weight is likewise reduced, while its mass (in the sense of ‘quantity of matter’) remains the same.
 Note that a body’s apparent weight will change if it is accelerated by nongravitational forces that either oppose or reinforce the action of the local gravitational field; for instance, an electrodynamic force can be used to cancel gravity.

-Other investigators have found the Podkletnov experiment extremely difficult to duplicate in its entirety (Podkletnov has not revealed the exact recipe for making his superconductors), but stripped-down versions have produced small effects (on the order of one part in 104).10 From 1995 to 2002 NASA Marshall Space Flight Center attempted a full experimental replication of the Podkletnov configuration, but ran out of resources.
+Other investigators have found the Podkletnov experiment extremely difficult to duplicate in its entirety (Podkletnov has not revealed the exact recipe for making his superconductors), but stripped-down versions have produced small effects (on the order of one part in 104).18 From 1995 to 2002 NASA’s Marshall Space Flight Center attempted a full experimental replication of the Podkletnov configuration, but ran out of resources.
 A privately funded replication was completed in 2003, but found no evidence of a gravity-like force.
-NASA has concluded that this approach is not a viable candidate for breakthrough propulsion.11
+NASA has concluded that this approach is not a viable candidate for breakthrough propulsion.19 In Mathis’ theory, a superconductor cools a small portion of the atmosphere to near zero, allowing the electromagnetic field being emitted outwards by the earth to move more quickly through the atmosphere or some object, so that smoke rises, objects appear to lose weight, etc.20

 Gravity and electromagnetism